YukiyamaShizuka/SPONSOR/Dreaming_Lab_X86_Hardware_Sponsorship_Request.md

 # Dreaming Lab — Full Stack Hardware Sponsorship Configuration

-**With this Dreaming configuration, I can finally validate the extreme architectural hypotheses and experimental pathways that have long been circling in my mind.**
+**With this Dreaming configuration, I can finally validate the extreme architectural hypotheses and experimental pathways that have long been circling in my mind — as well as those new directions that may naturally emerge once unrestricted resources unlock further experimental freedom.**

 > ⚠ **This document outlines a comprehensive full-stack hardware sponsorship proposal, combining portable semantic development, high-performance workstation simulation, advanced AI server deployment, and datacenter-level orchestration infrastructure.**